 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs is a retirement plan that allows self-employed individuals to set aside a portion of their self-employment income.
-Contributions must come from an employer, so, as a sole proprietor, you (the employee) would not be able to contribute above the 25% you (the employer) allocate.
+Plan Overview: A Simplified Employee Pension (SEP) IRA serves as a retirement savings option that enables entrepreneurs to save a percentage of their net business profits.
+Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions beyond the 25% you (the employer) allocate.
 If you have employees, you must contribute the same amount for them as you do for yourself.
-You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-This type of plan is a good option for businesses that experience fluctuating revenue streams.
-Unlike other plans, SEP IRAs don’t have the high fees associated with starting or maintaining other plans.
+You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+SEP IRAs works well for businesses that experience cycles of high revenue and low revenue.
+Unlike other plans, SEP IRAs don’t have expensive setup or ongoing fees.

 - 25% of compensation, or